-To switch premium deductions from the initial State agency to the subsequent agency, the employer should contact ETF.
-ETF will manually override the primary employer after the notification.
+To switch premium deductions from the initial State agency to the subsequent agency, submit a transfer application indicating the change.

-Concurrent Employment-Multiple Local Employers, or Local and State Employers
+Concurrent Employment-Multiple Local Employers, or Local and State

-Employees have an enrollment opportunity when they are eligible with each participating employer, in the plans offered by that employer.
+EmployersEmployees have an enrollment opportunity when they are eligible with each participating employer, in the plans offered by that employer.
+See section A for information regarding enrollment when first eligible.